mlund/faunus/docs/_docs/energy.md

 `nonbonded_pm`         | `coulomb`+`hardsphere` (fixed `type=plain`, `cutoff`$=\infty$)
 `nonbonded_pmwca`      | `coulomb`+`wca` (fixed `type=plain`, `cutoff`$=\infty$)

-### Mass Center Cut-offs
+### Mass Center Cutoffs

-For cut-off based pair-potentials working between large molecules, it can be efficient to use mass center cut-offs between molecular groups, thus skipping all pair-interactions.
+For cutoff based pair-potentials working between large molecules, it can be efficient to use mass center cutoffs between molecular groups, thus skipping all pair-interactions.
-A single cut-off can be used between all molecules (`default`), or specified for specific
+A single cutoff can be used between all molecules (`default`), or specified for specific
 combinations:

 ~~~ yaml